digital-work-lab/open-source-project/slides/01-topics.md

 # Evaluation scope

+Evaluation is contingent on completing the deliverables listed [here](https://digital-work-lab.github.io/open-source-project/#deliverables).

+## Evaluation Components

+- **Code Review Session (30%)**
+  Focus on collaboration, version control practices, and understanding of code.

+- **Project Code (70%)**
+  Assessment of functionality, overall code quality, and implementation of feedback.

-Not considered for the evaluation
+## Not Considered in the Evaluation

 - Training sessions (Topics, Git, Python)
 - Hacking sessions
 <!-- TBD: excep for cheating/ -->

-- **Code Review Session (30%)**
-  Assessed based on demonstrated competencies in:
-  - Code functionality and structure
-  - Code quality and readability
-  - Use of Git for version control
-  - Python programming practices

-- **Project Code (70%)**
-  Evaluated based on:
-  - Overall functionality and correctness
-  - Code efficiency and quality
-  - Adherence to best practices

 ---